SEE ALL THE TOURS that visit Meteora in guided tours or train trips.

 Day 1: Arrive in Delphi at +/- 11:30.

 Day 2: The morning is free to explore the ancient site of Delphi.
-After lunch leave for Kalambaka through the town of Lamia.
-On the way, a short stop in Thermopylae, the place where the 300 Spartans (fought against the Persians) is in the plan, to see Leonidas Monument.
+After lunch depart for Kalambaka through the town of Lamia.
+On the way, a shortstop in Thermopylae, the place where the 300 Spartans (fought against the Persians) to see the Monument of Leonidas, is in the plan.
 Arrive in Kalambaka at +/- 19:00.
 Overnight.

 Day 3: Visit Meteora, meaning “hanging from the sky”.
 It seems to be “suspended in the air”.
 You will visit two ageless Byzantine Monasteries and you will see unique specimens of Byzantine art.
 After lunch, return to Athens via Trikala, Lamia, and arrive in Athens at +/- 19:30